 The best entertainment logo design makes an impact early.
 An Australian study found that while children aged between three and five years could not yet read, they could recognize the logos of leading entertainment brands like Disney and Warner Bros Family Entertainment.
 So what is the secret to creating a design that connects to audiences young and old?
 There are no easy answers, but when you get the visuals, typeface, and text just right, the results can be magical.

 The entertainment business is all about image.
-A logo is a key part of creating this image as it acts as a company’s corporate face and something solid to build a brand around.
+A logos for entertainers are a key part of creating this image as it acts as a company’s corporate face and something solid to build a brand around.

 Logos tend to incorporate key shapes, which present a variety of messages about your brand.
 The one that is right for your company will depend on the image you are attempting to convey.